A quick glance at his top three achievements will give you one reason why.

 There was no doubt that Hansen was a disruptor, he just didn't hadn't fully realised it yet himself.

-Rutenka was the top goalscorer at the 2006 European Championship, and Hansen played in his shadow at Barcelona.
+Rutenka was the top goalscorer at the 2006 European Championship for Belarus, and Hansen played in his shadow at Barcelona.

 "When he (Rutenka) plays well, he plays really well, so I am content with playing 40 per cent of the time," the Dane said.

-But words like that aren't unheard of from Hansen, the local lad brought up in a small town with a sense of conscience and community, where the whole - the team or society - comes before the individual.
+But words like that aren't unheard of from Hansen, the local lad brought up in a small town with that Scandinavian sense of the collective and community, where the whole - the team or society - comes before the individual.

 He said this to Danish media as recently as 2018: